Kelvin-K-Cho/dos/README.md

 ### Functionality & MVP

-In Dos, players will need to be able to:
+In Dos,
-- [ ] Draw, play cards and pass turn.
+- [ ] Players can draw, play cards and pass turn.
 - [ ] AI plays cards as well and attempts to win.
 - [ ] Game is replayable.